 As much as we love animals at Irene Farm and we understand that some folk think of their pets as a part of their own family, unfortunately, we do not allow pets visiting.

-With the restaurants and The Dairy Shop selling food for consumption, our health regulations are rigorous and as such, we feel it inappropriate to allow pets into these facilities.
+With the restaurants and The Deli selling food for consumption, our health regulations are rigorous and as such, we feel it inappropriate to allow pets into these facilities.

 Besides, we do think that the temptation to chase our chickens would be too much to bear for visiting pets and this would not be fun for our clucking friends.

-We think of our farm animals, and especially our herd, as our own pets and you are welcome to too.
+We think of our farm animals, and especially our herd, as our own pets and you are welcome too.
 When visiting us please feel free to ‘chat’ to our cows and enjoy the serenity of our resident swans.
 Also remember that our resident pets consider our farm their home so please refrain from ‘invading’ their space – if you spot a Kievit nesting nearby then you will soon learn that they do not like anyone anywhere near their eggs (you have been warned!).s much as we love animals at Irene Farm and we understand that some